-The obvious names such as Lionel Messi, Cristiano Ronaldo and Neymar were of course shortlisted, as were some of the world’s most in-form players in 2017 such as Harry Kane, Dries Mertens, Kylian Mbappe, and Edin Dzeko.
+The usual suspects of Ronaldo, Lionel Messi and Neymar were of course short-listed, as were some of the world’s most in-form players in 2017 such as Harry Kane, Dries Mertens, Kylian Mbappe, and Edin Dzeko.

 11 nominations came from La Liga, with seven from the Premier League.

 As ever, there were also a host of some of Europe’s finest players who didn’t make the cut.

 RealSport has picked a best XI out of some of those names.

 What a horrible year the German keeper has had.